entropy-deno/core/readme.md

 [Deno](https://deno.com).
 It makes it easy to create fast and secure web applications with awesome developer experience.

-> [!NOTE] Entropy is currently in the `beta` stage
+> [!NOTE]
-> Although it is already suitable for creating apps,
+> Entropy is currently in the `beta` stage.
+Although it is already suitable for
-> you may still encounter some bugs and breaking changes.
+> creating apps, you may still encounter some bugs and breaking changes.

 ## Requirements